Medicare vs. Medicaid: What’s the difference?

 Medicare Advantage Plan – Medicare Part C

-Medicare Advantage Plan is offered by a private company that contracts with Medicare to provide you with all your Medicare Part A and Part B benefits.
+Medicare Advantage Plan is offered by a private company that contracts with Medicare to provide you with all of your Medicare Part A and Part B benefits.
 In most cases, Medicare Advantage Plans also offer Medicare prescription drug coverage.
-A Medicare Advantage Plan can be an HMO, PPO, or a Private Fee for- Service Plan.
+A Medicare Advantage Plan can be an HMO, PPO, or a Private Fee for Service Plan.

 **Formerly known as Medicare Part C or “Medicare+Choice– These are Medicare-approved private insurance plans, including HMOs, PPOs, private fee-for-service plans, and medical saving accounts.
 These plans may or may not include prescription drug coverage.
 The M+C program in Part C of Medicare was renamed the Medicare Advantage (MA) Program under the Medicare Prescription Drug, Improvement, and Modernization Act of 2003 (MMA), which was enacted in December 2003.
 The MMA updated and improved the choice of plans for beneficiaries under Part C, and changed the way benefits are established and payments are made.
 Under the MMA, beneficiaries may choose from additional plan options, including regional PPO (RPPO) plans and special needs plans (SNPs).